 Canada Student Grants aim to make post-secondary study more accessible.
-Grant funding that exceeds a student's assessed financial need will only be deemed an overaward under the prescribed circumstances only, and as discussed further below.
-In these cases, grants will be converted to Canada Student Loan funding, administered by the Canada Student Loans Program.
+Grant funding that exceeds a student's assessed financial need will be deemed an overaward under the prescribed circumstances only, and as discussed further below.
+In these cases, grants will be converted to Canada Student Loans.